dhis2/dhis2-docs/src/developer/web-api/tracker.md

 ### Relationships (`GET /api/tracker/relationships`)

 Relationships are links between two entities in the Tracker.
-These entities can be tracked entity instances, enrollments, and events.
+These entities can be tracked entities, enrollments, and events.

 The purpose of this endpoint is to retrieve relationships between objects.